What I Liked about Edmonton - My First Experience

 Alberta Legislature Building sits on the hill overlooking the North Saskatchewan River which was the location of Fort Edmonton, the first permanent fur trading post settled by Europeans in the area.

-The flag still shows what country this fort once belonged.
+The flag still shows what country this fort once belonged to.

 The city centre looks a bit outdated, although it feels safe and snug.